 - Ultralight Dual 25L: One camera + 2 lenses + lots of non-photographic outdoor gear.

 Pros & Cons

 - Excellent value for money

 - Spacious multi-purpose front pocket works well

 - Many attachment options for tripods and other items

 - Rain cover included

-- No “key clip” anywhere to attach a memory card wallet… or keys
+- No “key clip” anywhere to attach an SD card wallet… or keys

 - Tight fit for gripped cameras or pro bodies

 - Front tripod strap is awkward with main zippered front pocket